BrunoQuaresma/blog/content/blog/how-to-store-tokens-safely/index.md

 In this flow, we creating a token and storing it in a `httpOnly` cookie, to be protected by our backend, preventing it from being accessed by malicious front-end/client scripts.
 After that, the app can store the token in memory and use it to run your logic.

-*Notice the function is acting as the cookie guardian where is stored the token.*
+*Notice that the function is acting as the cookie guardian where the token is stored.*

 You can see a more detailed explanation bellow: